-Puttu (Termite Colony or Anthill) is Malayalam novel by Vinoy Thomas, his second after Karikkottakari.
+Puttu (Termite Colony or Anthill) is a Malayalam novel by Vinoy Thomas, his second after Karikkottakari.
 Puttu narrates the story of the people in a place, Perumbadi.
 It is a remote piece of land where people from distinct places migrate to settle.
 These are people looking for a place to survive.
-All the families migrate to Perumbadi have fateful history and past lives they wish not to recollect.
-They find their new place for survival as their new lease of life.
-None in Perumbadi likes to dig the history of others, because everybody has their own story to hide.
+All the families who migrate to Perumbadi have fateful histories and past lives they wish not to recollect.
+They find their new place for survival as their new lease on life.
+None in Perumbadi likes to dig into the history of others, because everybody has their own story to hide.

 We encourage you to buy books from a local bookstore.
 If that is not possible, please use the links on the page and support us.
 Thank you.

-People and place make a community in this Malayalam novel by Vinoy Thomas
+People and places make a community in this Malayalam novel by Vinoy Thomas

-Through Jeramias Paul, Vinoy Thomas narrates the complicated lives of people, their situations, reflects upon the choices they choose or only have and, the consequences of their choices.
-Thomas also portrays that individuals are mere pawns in the hands of fate; sometimes the only thing they could do is to stare at their own struggles and flow with the course of events.
+Through Jeramias Paul, Vinoy Thomas narrates the complicated lives of people, and their situations, reflecting upon the choices they choose or only have and, the consequences of their choices.
+Thomas also portrays that individuals are mere pawns in the hands of fate; sometimes the only thing they could do is stare at their own struggles and flow with the course of events.

 The cost of being a leader

-Each of their histories represents two contradictions; how they constitute a significant part in the emerging history of the place and if scrutinized through the lense of moral codes, how insignificant their lives can be.
+Each of their histories represents two contradictions; how they constitute a significant part of the emerging history of the place and if scrutinized through the lens of moral codes, how insignificant their lives can be.

 It is here that Jeramias’ importance lies; like a social engineer he (re)moulds and connects the individual lives to the greater picture – constituting an army of oneness – of Perumbadi.
-Are his efforts for betterment of an individual, a family, a community and to society-at-large is successful?
-Do his efforts of gluing and mending the twisted, broken segments always results to happy endings?
-Why does the chief mediator of all families of Perumbadi fails to resuscitate his own family from impending death?
+Are his efforts for the betterment of an individual, a family, a community and to society-at-large successful?
+Do his efforts of glueing and mending the twisted, broken segments always results in happy endings?
+Why does the chief mediator of all families of Perumbadi fail to resuscitate his own family from impending death?
 These are some questions that the readers stumble upon and carry with them through the pages and, in their afterthoughts.

 “Thangal shareerangalayi jeevichappol aazhathil verupidichathennu thonnippicha bandhangal kinavukalayirunnennum raghavaneppole ottappettavar mathramayirunnu thangalennu eppol thirichariyunnennum aa chiriyilundayirunnu.
 Athu manasilakkiyappol raghavanum pathiye chirichuthudangi” (288).